 - Stay connected – isolation can worsen symptoms of anxiety, so keeping in touch with helpful, positive relationships can lessen these feelings

 Sometimes panic attacks come on before you realize you’re feeling anxious at all.
 Doing the above can help you improve calming yourself.
 Also, they will teach you how to prevent a panic attack the more you practice them.
 But if you struggle to find ways to deal with anxiety or panic attacks, you can get more help.
-Try cognitive-behavioral therapy or exposure therapy or talk to your doctor about possible solutions such as medication.
+Try cognitive behavioral therapy or exposure therapy, or talk to your doctor about possible solutions such as medication.
+If you’re also suffering from an addiction, you may need the dual diagnosis treatment programs at Serenity House Detox & Recovery Houston.
+We treat a range of addictions, including:

-If you deal with substance abuse, need detox, or to avoid medication, then Serenity House Detox Houston can help.
+If you deal with substance abuse, need detox, and suffer from panic attacks, then Serenity House Detox & Recovery Houston can help.
 Call them at 866.516.8356 to see how they can get you on the path to recovery.